A vast library of high quality, current, and engaging video tutorials.

 Should I use LinkedIn Learning instead of Learning and Development courses?

-LinkedIn Learning supplements the services provided by Human Resources' Learning and Development Centre.
-Further information on Learning and Development Centre courses.
+LinkedIn Learning supplements the services provided by Human Resources' Learning and Development Centre (staff intranet).

 Can I use this as a part of my teaching?

 Yes.
 For example, you can create playlists to share with a module group, or link from readinglists.ac.uk to relevant courses or directly into a relevant part of a course.